 If you’ve answered yes to any of these questions, but don’t know how to make it happen, we might have your answer!

-Through a federal grant from the National Institute of Environmental Health Sciences (NIEHS), the Sustainable Workplace Alliance is conducting environmental training and job placement services for Brevard County (Florida) residents.
+Through federal grants from the National Institute of Environmental Health Sciences (NIEHS), and the Environmental Protection Agency (EPA), the Sustainable Workplace Alliance is conducting environmental training and job placement services in Florida and Puerto Rico.

 Thanks to the grant funding, the 3.5 week training and job placement program is delivered at no-cost to a limited number of students each year.
 During this 138 hour training program, you’ll receive six nationally recognized certifications including: